 Postgraduate Year Two (PGY2) pharmacy residency programs build on Doctor of Pharmacy (Pharm.D.) education and Postgraduate Year One (PGY1) pharmacy residency programs to contribute to the development of clinical pharmacists in specialized areas of practice.
 PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care or other advanced practice settings.
 Residents who successfully complete an accredited PGY2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification.

-The purpose of the Postgraduate Year Two (PGY2) Solid Organ Transplant Pharmacy Residency Program is to prepare the resident to practice in the area of solid organ transplant as a clinical pharmacy specialist, as a clinical faculty member, or to continue post graduate training (e.g., another residency or fellowship).
+The purpose of the PGY2 Solid Organ Transplant Residency Program is to prepare the resident to excel in the care of solid organ transplant recipients and donors in any setting as a clinical pharmacy specialist, clinical faculty member, or to continue post graduate training (e.g., another residency or fellowship).

 Excellence will be achieved by:

 - Demonstrating accountability for patient care

 - Modeling excellence in solid organ transplant pharmaceutical care

 - Serving as professional role models for pharmacy students and PGY1 residents

 - Participating in clinical research and performance improvement projects focused on solid organ transplant pharmacotherapy

 - Facilitating and leading solid organ transplant pharmacotherapy discussions in Solid Organ Transplant Pharmacy Conference